 Remember...use a sharp knife.

-Next up, mix together a quick herby & lemony sauce, toss it with the veggies on a parchment paper-lined sheet pan, do a dance, and spread everything out in an even layer.
-Then into the oven goes.
+Step 2: Toss the sauce with the veggies on a parchment paper-lined sheet pan, do a dance, and spread everything out in an even layer.
+Then into the oven it goes.

 Breakfast is served darlin.